angular/prophecy/README.md

  * Refactor to make PromiseBackend a singleton that gets instantiated (i.e. all tasks should share one queue).
 This will improve testability, so that properties aren't set on the constructor when initialized.
- * Add built-in zone support for PromiseBackend, to create a zone which will automatically patch/unpatch window with the mock before and after the zone runs.
  * Add src/index.js to export items that should be available at runtime.
  * Add build process